Saurabh-Singh-007/ULD-Visualizer/README.md

 pip install streamlit matplotlib numpy
 ```
 - Clone this repository to your local machine.
-- Save you data in the format deescribed above as as `.txt` file.
+- Save you data in the format deescribed below as as `.txt` file.
 - Run the streamlit app .
 ```bash
 streamlit run app.py